 Apart from the track, the park itself is the perfect place for any kind of athletes, from beginners to sport addicts.
 The loop around the lake (more or less 5km) is perfect for bikes or runners (every Saturday morning, free group runs are organised: more information here).
 The many cricket or footy fields are completely free, rowers often train on the lake and you can also find a golf course, a huge pool (with an artificial surfing zone, the “flow rider”) and a stadium for soccer games and athletics competitions (the great Usain Bolt himself ran here in February 2017).

-If this is still not enough to persuade you to visit Albert Park and if sport is definitely not for you, there are many beautiful swans living on the lake and the view over Melbourne CBD is one of my favourites.
+If this is still not enough to persuade you to visit Albert Park and if sport is definitely not for you, there are many beautiful swans living on the lake and the view over Melbourne CBD is one of my favourites, during the day and at night time.
 Convinced yet?

 3. The best market in town: South Melbourne Market